Mxttak/GP/README.md

 # GP
-Reference implementations of (my) control algorithms for Gaussian Process regression.
+Reference implementations of (my) algorithms for Gaussian Process regression.